My Response To The CES Letter

 This truly shocked me.
 I didn’t understand what was going on or why people would leave “over history.”
 I started doing research and reading books like LDS historian and scholar Richard Bushman’s Joseph Smith: Rough Stone Rolling and many others to try to better understand what was happening.

-There is some contention between some who say that Elder Jenson was not agreeing that people are leaving in droves, including Elder Jenson himself (he came out with a clarification statement) and some who say he did agree.
+There is some contention between some who say that Elder Jenson did not agree that people are leaving in droves, including Elder Jenson himself (he came out with a clarification statement), and some who say he did agree.
 It seems like a silly topic to contend over to me personally.
-But regardless I have read the transcript of the conversation and frankly I can see how people could interpret it both ways.
+But regardless, I have read the transcript of the conversation, and frankly, I can see how people could interpret it both ways.

-It sure seems to me like more people that I know of, are leaving the church than I remember in previous decades.
-But the leaders of the church have been prophesying of this happening someday for a long time.
+It sure seems that more people I know of are leaving the church than I remember in previous decades.
+But the church leaders have been prophesying of this happening someday for a long time.
 So it is no surprise to me.

 The following issues are among my main concerns.